pingcap/docs-dm/en/usage-scenario-master-slave-switch.md

     - `gtid-E` contains `gtid-S`.
 5. Use `stop-task` to stop all running tasks of data replication.
 6. Use the `operator-source stop` command to remove the source configuration corresponding to the address of the old MySQL instance from the DM cluster.
-7. Update the address of MySQL instance in the source configuration file and use the `operate-source create` command to reload the new source configuration in the DM cluster.
+7. Update the address of the MySQL instance in the source configuration file and use the `operate-source create` command to reload the new source configuration in the DM cluster.
 8. Use `start-task` to restart the replication task.